 3. Exceptions to Section 80TTB

-If specified deposits are held by or on behalf of a partnership firm, association of persons (AOP) or body of individuals (BOI), Section 80TTB deduction is not available in the hands of partner of such firm or any member of such AOP or BOI while computing their total income.
+If the specified deposits are held by or on behalf of a partnership firm, an association of persons (AOP) or a body of individuals (BOI), Section 80TTB deduction is not available for the partner of such a firm or for any member of such an AOP or BOI, while computing their total income.

 4. Section 80TTA vs 80TTB

-Section 80TTA provides deduction similar to Section 80TTB.
-However, it provides for deduction of interest only on savings account held in bank, co-operative bank or post office, from gross total income of individual taxpayer or hindu undivided family upto Rs 10,000.
+Section 80TTA provides deductions similar to Section 80TTB.
+However, it provides deductions of interest only on savings account held in a bank, co-operative bank or a post office, from the gross total income of the individual taxpayer or a Hindu undivided family upto Rs 10,000.

-With an introduction of Section 80TTB exclusively for senior citizens, deduction under Section 80TTA is not available to senior citizens.
+With the introduction of Section 80TTB exclusively for senior citizens, deductions under Section 80TTA is not available to senior citizens.